Forest Hill Chase: Second and thirds stages (1964-69)

+To celebrate three years of the centre's operation, in mid-1967, centre management staged a "shopping gala" with an entertainment program, celebrity guest appearances and expensive prize-winning competitions.
+By arrangement with the nearby ATV-0 studios, talent show host Gordon Boyd sang at the centre on 27 July 1967 to open the celebrations.
+Then came Radio 3UZZ's Noel Ferrier and Mary Hardy on, who hosted a live radio show in the outdoor courtyards.
+The main attraction came on 7 July, when ATV-0 star Jimmy Hannan visited the centre for a live segment of his daytime show, Take a Letter.

+In December 1967, centre management announced $4m had been invested into the centre's expansion.
+Thord Lorich designed a double-storey restaurant, a sports centre with a pool, a radio broadcasting booth, additional shops, and a picture theatre.
+The program was fast-tracked in response to the announcement that several rival centres were soon to be opened in surrounding suburbs, including the Old Orchard Shopping Centre at Blackburn and Australia's first Kmart at Burwood.

+In early 1967, former Mayor of Prahran Emlyn Jones secured the lease of a store below the soon-to-be built Forest Hills Theatre.
+He obtained a liquor license in mid-1968 and spent the resulting months meticulously fitting out and decorating the space in preparation for its scheduled opening in August as Forest Hill Cellars.
+A reporter from the Nunawading Gazette described it as the "biggest, most imaginative, fully equipped cellar in the area".
+The shop was later taken over by the Mac's San Remo chain and has since been repurposed.

 Corner restaurant (1-3 Mahoneys Road)

-A contemporary double-storey restaurant was commissioned at the south-east corner of Canterbury and Mahoneys Roads in December 1967.
-Situated opposite the shopping centre, it was originally leased by prominent hotelier Frank Dennis, who operated the fully-licensed Crystal Forest restaurant for 13 years.
-It was among the most popular dining spots in Melbourne's outer-eastern suburbs, with a luxurious interior contained within a extravagant modernist facade designed by Thord Lorich.
+A contemporary double-storey restaurant was commissioned at the south-eastern corner of Canterbury and Mahoneys Roads in late 1967.
+It was originally leased by Frank Dennis, who operated the fully-licensed Crystal Forest restaurant for 13 years.
+It was among the most popular dining spots in Melbourne's outer-eastern suburbs, with a luxurious interior contained within an extravagant modernist facade.

 The ground-floor dining area had a capacity of 100, and a large function space upstairs could hold about 300.
 In late 1980, it was refurbished and reopened as a Cantonese live seafood restaurant called Dragons Court. and later operated as Phase 2, which served a wider range of asian cuisine.
 The building was reconfigured to allow two separate tenancies not long after it suffered a fire in 2003.
 These are currently occupied by KamBo (ground floor) and Kbox (first floor).